In today’s competitive marketplace, it’s becoming increasingly difficult for brands to stand out.

-Make sure your call center is staffed appropriately to handle inquiries during off hours and holidays to service customers from all over the world.
+Make sure your call centre is staffed appropriately to handle inquiries during off hours and holidays to service customers from all over the world.

-Monitoring your customers’ interactions with your agents, as well as collecting and analyzing the data, is the best way to find out if your strategy for improving call center quality is working.
+Monitoring your customers’ interactions with your agents, as well as collecting and analysing the data, is the best way to find out if your call centre strategy is working.

 For managers to effectively supervise and improve agents’ performance, you need to first set quality goals.